Table of Contents

 Construction technology is defined as the “collection of innovative tools, machinery, modifications, software, etc. used during the construction phase of a project”.

-You will learn how the use of semi-automated and automated construction equipment are especially important to increasing efficiency in the construction industry.
+You will learn how the use of semi-automated and automated construction equipment is especially important to increasing efficiency in the construction industry.

 A key function of a quantity surveyor in the construction industry is to ensure efficiency in the financial management of building and civil engineering projects.